-The HTC Vive offers high-caliber resolution without the need for external sensors, like the Oculus Rift S. Boasting 1440 x 1700 resolution per eye, the gaming experience is nothing short of stunning.
+The HTC Vive offers high-caliber resolution without the need for external sensors.
+Boasting 1440 x 1700 resolution per eye, the gaming experience is nothing short of stunning.
 The motion controllers are rounded and ergonomic, making them comfortable to hold for long gaming sessions.
 There have been complaints about the cable that connects to the computer being a bit unwieldy.
-For a cable-free experience, we recommend the Oculus Quest, but if you want the hyper smooth and sharp graphics that only a tethered VR headset can provide, the HTC Vive Cosmos is easily one of the best VR headsets for sale right now.
+For a cable-free experience, we recommend the Meta Quest 2, but if you want the hyper smooth and sharp graphics that only a tethered VR headset can provide, the HTC Vive Cosmos is easily one of the best VR headsets for sale right now.

 BEST FOR NINTENDO SWITCH